awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 By default, AWS IoT Greengrass generates an RSA private key for you\.
 To configure the core to use a different private key, you must provide the key path for the `MQTTServerCertificate` principal in `config.json`\.
 **Private Key Support**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-sec.html)
 The configuration of the private key determines related processes\.
-For the list of cipher suites that the Greengrass core supports as a server, see [AWS IoT Greengrass Cipher Suites](#gg-cipher-suites)\.
+For the list of cipher suites that the Greengrass core supports as a server, see [TLS Cipher Suites Support](#gg-cipher-suites)\.
 **If no private key is specified** \(default\)
 + AWS IoT Greengrass rotates the key based on your rotation settings\.
 + The core generates an RSA key, which is used to generate the certificate\.